Difference Between Accounting and Financial Management

 - Accounting is more about reporting whereas financial management involves assets and resources of the company and their effective utilization

-- Accounting gives the financial position of the company whereas financial management gives a holistic view of the business activities and provide insight into the future generation of wealth
+- Accounting gives the financial position of the company, whereas financial management provides a holistic view of the business activities and provides insight into the future generation of wealth.

 |The basis for Comparison||Accounting||Financial Management|